 Officials at the World Health Organization announced the week of June 15 that they will choose a different name for the disease, one that is intended to avoid the stigmatization and inaccuracy of its current moniker.

 The first U.S. case involved a Massachusetts resident who recently traveled from Canada, where there have been 13 suspected cases.
 On late Thursday afternoon, New York City health officials reported a suspected monkeypox case, who is currently being treated at Bellevue Hospital.
-As of June 3 there have been 39 confirmed cases in the U.S. The CDC recently changed its guidance concerning monkeypox.
+As of September 8 there have been 21,000 confirmed cases in the U.S.

-At least 25 countries, including the UK, Canada, Spain, Portugal, Italy, Sweden, and the U.S. have documented cases of monkeypox.
+At least 70 countries, including the UK, Canada, Spain, Portugal, Italy, Sweden, and the U.S. have documented cases of monkeypox.
 In the UK, the first reported case is believed to have contracted it while in Nigeria.
 Australia reported its first case Thursday, in someone who had recently traveled from the UK.
-Germany, France, and Belgium reported their first cases Friday morning and there are now believed to be around 200 reported cases worldwide.
+Germany, France, and Belgium reported their first cases Friday morning.
+There are now believed to be around 15,000 reported cases worldwide.

 On May 20 the World Health Organization announced it will hold an emergency meeting over monkeypox, where experts will deliberate over whether to declare the outbreaks a Public Health Emergency of International Concern (PHEIC).
 The last such major and ongoing outbreak to receive PHEIC status is the covid-19 pandemic.